Are drinking alcohol and erectile dysfunction (ED) connected?

 A penis pump (vacuum erection device) usually works to creating an erection.
 It’s a plastic tube that fits over the penis with an attached pump to reduce air pressure inside.
 This helps the penis to become erect.
 When he removes the tube, the user places a tight band at the base of his penis.
 This keeps it erect by keeping the blood inside.

-Of course, a man should discuss his health history with a doctor.
-For example, the doctor might suggest that men who use blood thinners or have certain blood diseases not use a vacuum device.
+Of course, a man should discuss his health history with his doctor.
+For instance, the doctor might suggest that men who use blood thinners or have certain blood diseases not use a vacuum device.

 You can legally buy a penis pump without a prescription.
 However, make sure the one you buy has a vacuum limiter.
 Otherwise, the vacuum can get too low and injure your penis.
 So your doctor may choose to prescribe one from a reputable manufacturer.